-- a.
-Congestive Heart Failure (CHF), both of the following: - i.
-Symptomatic at rest (NYHA Class IV), with ejection fraction (EF) < 20% (if results available), and - ii.
-Presently optimally treated with diuretics and vasodilators or has failed therapy with IV inotropes; or - b.
-Coronary Artery Disease (CAD), all of the following: - i.
-Elderly member/enrollee with intractable angina who is not a candidate for coronary revascularization, and - ii.
-No longer responding well to nitrates, beta- and calcium-channel blockers and other appropriate medications, and - iii.
-Not a candidate for cardiac transplant. - D. Pulmonary Disease has fixed obstructive disease OR restrictive disease and meets ALL of the following: - 1.
-PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
-Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
-Severity, all - a.
-Disabling symptoms at rest or with minimal exertion, and - b.
-Diminished functional capacity, i.e., bed-to-chair existence, and - c.
-Forced expiratory volume in 1 second (FEV1) <30% predicted; and - 4.
-Progressiveness, both - a.
-Two ED visits in prior six months or one hospitalization in last year for pulmonary infection for respiratory failure with intubation or BiPAP (bi-level positive airway pressure), and - b. member/enrollee states they do not want to be intubated; and - 5.
-Partial pressure of oxygen in arterial blood (PaO2) ≤ 55 mmHg or arterial oxygen saturation (SaO2) ≤ 88% at rest on room air; or partial pressure of carbon dioxide (PaCO2) ≥ 50 mmHg. - E. Dementia meets ALL of the following: - 1.
+- ii.
+No longer responding well to nitrates, beta- and calcium-channel blockers and other appropriate medications; - iii.
+Not a candidate for cardiac transplant; - D. Pulmonary Disease has fixed obstructive disease OR restrictive disease and meets all of the following: - 1.
+PPS (Appendix A) or KPS (Appendix B) score < 70%; - 2.
+Dependence for at least two ADLs (i.g. ambulation, continence, transfers, dressing, feeding, bathing); - 3.
+Severity, all: - a.
+Disabling symptoms at rest or with minimal exertion; - b.
+Diminished functional capacity, i.e., bed-to-chair existence; - c.
+Forced expiratory volume in 1 second (FEV1) < 30% predicted; - 4.
+Progressiveness, both: - a.
+Two ED visits in prior six months or one hospitalization in last year for pulmonary infection and/or respiratory failure with intubation or BiPAP (bi-level positive airway pressure); - b.
+Member/enrollee states they do not want to be intubated; - Partial pressure of oxygen in arterial blood (PaO2) ≤ 55 mmHg or arterial oxygen saturation (SaO2) ≤ 88% at rest on room air; or partial pressure of carbon dioxide in arterial blood (PaCO2) ≥ 50 mmHg; - E. Dementia meets all of the following: - 1.
 Increasing severity indicated by FAST (Appendix C) stage 7 or beyond; and - 2.
 Increasing medical complications indicated by one of the following in the past 12 months: - a.
-Aspiration pneumonia, or - b.
-Pyelonephritis, or - c.
-Multiple stage 3-4 decubiti, or - d.
-Fever recurrent after a course of antibiotics, or - e.
-Weight loss > 10% over six months or albumin <2.5 g/dl - f.
-Septicemia - F. HIV meets ALL of the following: - 1.
-CD4+ (T-cell) count < 25 or viral load > 100,000 copies/ml; and - 2.
-PPS or KPS score < 50%; and - 3.
+Aspiration pneumonia; - b.
+Pyelonephritis; - c.
+Septicemia; - d.
+Multiple stage 3-4 decubiti; - e.
+Fever recurrent after a course of antibiotics; - f.
+Weight loss > 10% over six months; - g.
+Albumin < 2.5 g/dl; - F. HIV meets all of the following: - 1.
+CD4+ (T-cell) count < 25 or viral load > 100,000 copies/ml; - 2.
+PPS or KPS score < 50%; - 3.
 At least one of the following AIDS-related conditions: - a.
-Central nervous system or poorly responsive systemic lymphoma, or pa health & wellness

-- b.
-Wasting: loss of > 33% of lean body mass, or - c.
-Mycobacterium avium complex (MAC) bacteremia, or - d.
-Progressive multifocal leukoencephalopathy (PML), or - e.
-Refractory visceral Kaposi's sarcoma (KS), or - f.
-Renal failure in the absence of dialysis, or - g.
-Refractory cryptosporidium infection, or - h.
-Refractory toxoplasmosis.

-G. Liver Failure - meets ALL of the following:
+Central nervous system or poorly responsive systemic lymphoma; - b.
+Wasting: loss of at least 10% lean body mass; - c.
+Mycobacterium avium complex (MAC) bacteremia; - d.
+Progressive multifocal leukoencephalopathy (PML); - e.
+Refractory visceral Kaposi's sarcoma (KS); - f.
+Renal failure in the absence of dialysis; - g.
+Refractory cryptosporidium infection; - h.
+Refractory toxoplasmosis; - G. Liver Failure meets all of the following: - 1.
+PPS (Appendix A) or KPS (Appendix B) score < 70%;